davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 You must also apply this idea to larger, more complex projects downstream.

-#### Extra Challenge
+#### Extra Challenge (Optional)
 Can you create a **parallelogram** with two diamonds?
 Can you create a restricted **rectangle** with two squares?
-How about a **wand** with a skinny rectangle and a circle on top?
-How about a Pacman that gets automatically drawn every time you create it (it's just 2 circles and a white triangle!), and you can slow move it, close and open its mouth, and so on.
+How about a **wand** using a skinny rectangle and a circle on top?
+How about a Pacman (recall it's just 2 circles and a white triangle!), and you can slow move it, close and open its mouth, and so on.

 #### Grading